 Electrolyte-rich drinks: Water is key, but for extended workouts, consider sports drinks or natural options like coconut water to help replenish electrolytes lost through sweat.

-Small carbohydrate snacks: Gels, bananas, or sports chews offer a quick energy boost during long workouts.
+Small carbohydrate snacks: For a quick energy boost during long workouts, try gels, bananas, or sports chews.

 Post-workout (within 30 minutes)

-Combination of protein and carbohydrates: Aim for a 2:1 or 3:1 ratio of carbohydrates to protein.
-Examples include yogurt with berries, protein shake with fruit, lean meat with roasted vegetables.
+Combination of protein and carbohydrates: Focus on a 2:1 or 3:1 carb:protein ratio.
+Think yogurt and berries, protein shake and fruit, or lean meat with roasted vegetables.

 Plenty of water: Replenish fluids lost through sweat to aid recovery.